olusolaa/connector/README.md

 ---

+## Requirements:

 ## Overview

-This gRPC service handles the lifecycle of "connectors" that integrate with Slack.
-It:
+The goal of this exercise is to implement a gRPC service that handles the lifecycle of "connectors" that integrate with Slack.
+A connector is a named entity that connects the system to a third party service such as slack.

+You are required to implement a connector service that does the following:

-- Stores Slack tokens in AWS Secrets Manager (mocked via LocalStack).
+- Stores static Slack tokens in AWS Secrets Manager (mocked via LocalStack).
+- Stores connector metadata in a PostgreSQL database.
+    - Workspace ID
+    - Tenant ID
+    - Created At
+    - Updated At
+    - Default Send Channel - Messages will be sent to this channel by default.
 - Provides endpoints to create, retrieve, and delete connectors.
-- Demonstrates sending a message to Slack using the stored token (no persistent connection required).
+- A static Go function outside the service that takes a connector id and a string simple message and sends it to the default configured channel.

 ---

 ## Features

 - **gRPC** service with three methods:
-    - `CreateConnector`
+    - `CreateConnector` (You are given static access tokens.
+See [Bonus](#bonus) for OAuthV2)
     - `GetConnector`
     - `DeleteConnector`
 - **Secrets Manager** integration (LocalStack).